Marked points on translation surfaces: Proof of Theorem

 We will apply Lemma~\ref{calc1} to the vertically and horizontally periodic surfaces in Figure \ref{F:Prym3A}.
 Note that our convention is that, except where indicated otherwise, opposite edges are identified when giving polygonal presentations for surfaces.

+The Cylinder Deformation Theorem implies that these surfaces are generic whenever the ratio of moduli of two inequivalent vertical and horizontal cylinders is irrational.
+Therefore, identifying the periodic points on these generic surfaces is sufficient to identify the periodic points in the corresponding strata of quadratic differentials.

-\textbf{Periodic Points in $\mathcal{Q}(3, -1^3)$: } Consider the surface on the left in Figure~\ref{F:Prym3A}.
+\textbf{Periodic points in $\mathcal{Q}(3, -1^3)$: } Consider the surface on the left in Figure~\ref{F:Prym3A}.
 Letting $C$ be either the top or bottom horizontal cylinder, and $\cD_1$ and $\cD_2$ be the two equivalence classes of vertical cylinders, Lemma~\ref{calc1} implies that any periodic point contained in one of these two horizontal cylinders must be at the points indicated with solid dots.
 Letting $C$ be the middle vertical cylinder and $\cD_1$ and $\cD_2$ be the two equivalence classes of horizontal cylinders, Lemma~\ref{calc1} implies that any periodic point in $C$ must at the points indicated with circles.
 Since any of the solid dots can be moved into the middle vertical cylinder by a Dehn twist in horizontal cylinders, the solid dots are not periodic points (since they don't move onto circled points).
+The Dehn twist is possible by the Cylinder Deformation Theorem.

 Note the three cylinders labelled $C$ in the preceding paragraph cover the whole surface except for vertical saddle connection in the middle vertical cylinder and two horizontal saddle connections on the top and bottom horizontal cylinder.
 However, a point on these saddle connections can be moved off it by a Dehn twist in the simple horizontal or vertical cylinder whose core curve crosses the saddle connection.
 We conclude that any periodic point must lie in the orbit of the points marked with circles and hence be a fixed point of the involution.
 This proves Theorem~\ref{T:basecase} for $\tilde{\mathcal{Q}}(3, -1^3)$.